Cold Water Shock

 They’re very upset and afraid.

-All of the courses at NOMAD Sea Kayaking place an emphasis on cold water shock and the affects of hypothermia on our paddlers.
+All of the courses at NOMAD Sea Kayaking place an emphasis on cold water shock and the effects of hypothermia on our paddlers.
 For more information please contact us or visit our 'Courses' page.